Questions

 Question 1: Please provide examples of existing co-digesters of the same size that you have build and operated for three years without major system failures (i.e, no significant manure or waste spills, no major or minor explosions or fires, no community complaints about odors or other complaints about health and/or quality of life concerns).

 Question 4: As other communities across the U.S. and Europe have learned, current state-of-the-art co-digesters have had problems dealing with odors, with some even being shuttered by the EPA and courts due to community health and quality of life concerns.
 How will Vanguard Renewables handle odor complaints?
 Will you send out notices to neighbors of planned or unplanned odor release as some other digester companies have done?
-Will Vanguard Renewables include a written guarantee that when the co-digester is operational, it will not emit odors or gasses that will impact the health, safety, or quality of life for our residents?
+WillVanguard Renewables include a written guarantee that when the co-digester is operational, it will not emit odors or gasses that will impact the health, safety, or quality of life for our residents?

 Question 6: As other communities have learned, current ‘state-of-the-art’ co-digesters may have an impact on the normal outdoor pursuits of area residents and studies have shown that they do have an impact on nearby property values.
-What type of written warranties will you provide to hold Residents harmless from the loss of property values?
+What type of written warranties will you provide to hold residents harmless from the loss of property values?

-Question 10: You have stated that 225 tons of waste will be trucked into the township per day should this proposal be approved.
+Question 10: How many tons of waste will be trucked into the township per day should this proposal beapproved.
 Will you state in writing that you will not increase the amount of off-site food waste at any time in the future?
-Classification of the composition of the off-site waste ha changed over time with the last confirmed classification “that the majority of the waste will be coming from industrial food processing and food manufacturing facilities.
-Please be specific in telling us what the off-site waste will consist of?
+What is the classification of the composition of the off-site waste?
+Please be specific in telling us what the off-site waste will consist of.
 Will it be separated at its source?
 What independent third-party will be testing the off-site waste prior to it being used in the digester?
 What will the testing consist of?
-Will it be tested for heavy metals, petro chemicals, pesticide, pathogens, viruses, etc.?Will there be written guarantees that the off-site waste that you are telling us today you will be sourcing will not change without written approval from Waupaca County Zoning and the Town of Lind?
+Will it be tested for heavy metals, petrochemicals, pesticide, pathogens, viruses, etc.?
+Will there be written guarantees that the off-site waste that you are telling us today you will be sourcing will not change without written approval from the County or Township?

 Question 12: Please describe how all aquifers and surface waters within a five mile radius of the proposed digester will be protected and monitored?
 How will this monitoring be accomplished and by what third-party independent firm(s)?

 Question 13: Please describe the guaranteed bonding that Vanguard Renewables will have to cover any and all costs of closure for the proposed digester after it reaches the end of its service or should the operation be shut down due to any other contingency?
-(Such as but not limited to bankruptcies, contractual disputes, community complaints related to health, safety and quality of life, loss of local property values, unacceptably high road damage, toxic spills, explosions, or other unforeseen events.
+(Such as but not limited to bankruptcies, contractual disputes, community complaints related to health, safety and quality of life, loss of local property values, unacceptably high road damage, toxic spills, explosions, or other unforeseen events).